earaya/kickplate/README.md

 `grunt build`

 When the grunt task has finished, you can start serving the www-built folder.
 You should compare the network traffic between the `www` and `www-built` folder to understand what the build is doing for you.
+Also, take a look at the content of the files.
+You'll see that your JS is uglified and minified.

 ## Anything else I should know?